anonymous300502/Berzerk/README.md

 ## Instructions to run
 * __Pre-requisites:__
 	-  Latest version of python and flask.
+(KALI LINUX is required to use the interactive shell feature)

 * __Setup on the victim PC__
 	- Transfer the `berzerk.ps1` into the victim PC and preferably store it in the startup folder for future easy access, Change the IP and PORT as per your values